CoreLootManager/CoreLootManager/README.md

 License
 --------------

-This project is licensed under the MIT license, see the `LICENSE` file.
-In-tree third party libraries in the `Libs` folder are subject to their own licenses.
+This project is licensed under the Apache License 2.0.
+See the `LICENSE` and `NOTICE` files for more.
-Any third party files included during the build process are also subject to their own licenses.